MattParr/phpipam-1/README.md

 phpIPAM is an open-source web IP address management application.
 Its goal is to provide light and simple IP address management application.

 phpIPAM is developed and maintained by Miha Petkovsek, released under the GPL v3 license, project source is [here](https://github.com/phpipam/phpipam)

 Please note.
-This build currently builds phpipam from a fork located [here](https://github.com/MattParr/phpipam) for sensible SAML defaults
+This build uses a phpipam fork located [here](https://github.com/MattParr/phpipam) for sensible SAML defaults

 Learn more on [phpIPAM homepage](http://phpipam.net)